peterson1/ErrH/README.md

 # ErrH

-* Reusable error-handling framework for C#.
+* C# framework for web-deployment and error-handling of exe apps.
-* Intended for use on early releases of an app (dev/alpha)
+* Intended for offsite development of live production applications.
+* Facilitates remote support and unattended installation of bug fixes and patches.
+* Downloads and installs updated versions of app binaries/files while app is in use.
 * Automatic error-reporting on unhandled exceptions
 * Notifies developer (via Growl, email, etc.)
-* Auto-downloads updated versions of app binaries/files

 ## Goals